DM-GY-6063-2024F-B/DM-GY-6063-2024F-B.github.io/README.md

 ### Participation

 After each class, students will submit a short reaction text via Brigthspace, detailing any questions, or summarizing what they learned in the class.
+These are always due on the day after class.

 ## Grading